Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 Some of the most appropriate feature candidates for trunk-based development are features with significant potential impact on users that may require thorough testing.

-In TBD, developers merge incomplete code into the main branch.
+In trunk-based development, developers merge incomplete code into the main branch.
 Unleash feature flags allow this to happen safely by keeping the feature hidden or disabled, ensuring the trunk remains in a releasable state.
 The flag starts as “off” in production while the feature is incomplete.
 The flag can be on in development and/or a testing environment until the feature is complete and ready to go live in production for all users.

 We’ll create a flag that will wrap around an incomplete feature in your application code.
 After that, we’ll explore rollout strategies and how they are configured in Unleash to enable trunk-based development.